 As parents, we know that nurturing a positive body image is crucial to helping our daughters become healthy, well-rounded adults.
 But our society seems to be fixated, more than ever, on youth and beauty.
 And beauty is, more than ever, defined as small.
 Or, to be more precise, small-plus-hot — so that even someone who’s stunningly thin can feel insecure if she’s not also well endowed where it counts.

-I’m not so much talking about girls who develop eating disorders, which involve a seriously distorted body image.
+I’m not just talking about girls who develop eating disorders, which involve a seriously distorted body image.
 I’m talking about a much larger group of girls who feel they can’t be happy and accepted because, while they may have straight A’s in school or terrific talents, they don’t think they have the bodies they’re “supposed to” have.
-Unfortunately, what they feel they are “supposed to” have is an ideal they see in magazines and on television that isn’t attainable by 90% of women.
+Unfortunately, what they feel they are “supposed to” have is an ideal they see on television and on social media (retouched and filtered!) that isn’t attainable by 90% of women.

 Of course there are some girls who — because they’re genetically endowed or because they’re starving themselves — do achieve this super-thin-plus-super-sexy body.
 But for most of our daughters it’s not a realistic or desirable goal.